 The survival of these mileposts is remarkable and a pleasure to see.
 I have now found all of the ones on the former Chester to Worthenbury turnpike.
 I only found the Crook of Dee milepost in November 2021, after hunting for it for ages.
 It was completely concealed by undergrowth in the summer and it was only after leaf fall, and with the hedge cut back, that I eventually found it, covered in ivy but still there.
 The photograph of the Crook of Dee shown above left, decoratively peeping through a fine show of dandelions and dead nettles is from the Geograph website, taken during the Milestone Society’s national survey over 18 years ago, and is a particularly nice photograph so I have left it here.
 My own photograph is at right.
 I cleared the ivy as best I could on a very dangerous stretch of road with no footpath and only a tiny verge, but it is in fair condition, albeit very rusty.
 The What3Words address for it is shown on the image to the right.
 It is located opposite the Cheaveley Hall Cottages,

 There is also one at Huntington, for which I kept an eye open for months, and found on the same day as the Cheaveley Hall one.
-It is shown right, along with its What3Words location.
+It is shown left, along with its What3Words location.
 It is in excellent condition on a grass verge, just north of a pedestrian crossing.

 The Ordnance Survey map, shows another run of mileposts between Churton and Worthenbury.
 The first heading south from Churton towards Worthenbury should be somewhere along Sibbersfield Way (which I have repeatedly looked out for in the car when nothing has been behind me, but I still haven’t found)